Natural history of New Zealand: Gondwanan flora

 Angiosperms evolved in northern Gondwana/southern Laurasia during the Early Cretaceous and radiated worldwide.
 The southern beeches, Nothofagus, are prominent members of this early angiosperm flora.
-The Late Cretaceous pollen record show that some types of flora evolved across Gondwana, while others originated in Antarctica and spread to Australia.
+The Late Cretaceous pollen record shows that some types of flora evolved across Gondwana, while others originated in Antarctica and spread to Australia.
 Fossils of Nothofagus have also recently been found in Antarctica.

 The laurel forests of Australia, New Caledonia, and New Zealand have a number of species related to those of the laurissilva of Valdivia, through the connection of the Antarctic flora.
 These include gymnosperms and the deciduous species of Nothofagus, as well as the New Zealand laurel, Corynocarpus laevigatus, and Laurelia novae-zelandiae.
-At this time Zealandia was mostly covered in forests of podocarps, araucarian pines and ferns.
+At this time Zealandia was mostly covered in forests of podocarps, araucarian pines, and ferns.

 Rafting away (latest Cretaceous 85–66 Ma)

 The Australia-New Zealand continental part of Gondwana split from Antarctica in the late Cretaceous (95–90 Ma).
 This was followed by Zealandia separating from Australia (c.85 Ma).
 The split started from the Southern end and eventually formed the Tasman Sea.
 By about 70 Ma, the continental crust of Zealandia separated from Australia and Antarctica.
 However, it is not known when the division of land above sea level occurred, and for some time only shallow seas would have separated Zealandia and Australia in the north.
-Dinosaurs continued to live in New Zealand and had about had 10–20 million years to evolve unique species after it separated from Gondwana.
+Dinosaurs continued to live in New Zealand and had about 10–20 million years to evolve unique species after they separated from Gondwana.

 In the Cretaceous, New Zealand was much further south (c.80 degrees south) than it is today, however, it and much of Antarctica was covered in trees as the climate of 90 Ma was much warmer and wetter than today.

 New Zealand's present native fauna does not contain land mammals (other than bats) or snakes.
 Neither marsupials nor placental mammals evolved in time to reach Australia before the split.
-The multituberculates, a primitive type of mammal, may have evolved in time to cross to New Zealand using the land bridge.
+The multituberculates, a primitive type of mammal, may have evolved in time to cross New Zealand using the land bridge.
 The evolution and dispersal of snakes is less certain, due to their poor fossil record, it is uncertain as to whether they were in Australia before the opening of the Tasman Sea.
 Ratites evolved around c.
 80 ma and may have been present in Zealandia at this time.